 We hear how more and more people are spending more and more money on beauty salon services.
 It must be the best time ever to run a hair salon business.

 But are hair salons profitable?
-And what is the beauty salon margins today?
+And what are the beauty salon margins today?

 I decided to find out.